 - Lower blood pressure

-You just need a handful of ingredients for your own DIY recovery chocolate drink.
+You just need a handful of ingredients for your own DIY hot chocolate recovery drink.
 Milk (low-fat, if you like), unsweetened cacao powder and sugar or honey – that’s all.
 Make sure you use natural cacao powder instead of sweetened cocoa powder as the latter has a too low cacao content and, therefore, too few flavonoids.

 - 250ml / 1 cup milk*

 - 1 Tbsp cacao powder (unsweetened) or 10g dark chocolate (with at least 85% cacao)

 *Feel free to use soy milk, but make sure you use the sweetened version to reach the same amount of carbohydrates.